-Manor Park Public School, 1st Floor, 100 Braemar Street, Ottawa, ON, K1K 3C9 613.741.4776 bas@manorpark.ca www.manorpark.ca
+Manor Park Public School, 1st Floor, 100 Braemar Street, Ottawa, ON, K1K 3C9613.558.4776bas@manorpark.cawww.manorpark.ca

 1. Program

 1.1 Program Statement:

 Before- and After-School in Manor Park, operated by Manor Park Community Council (MPCC), provides licensed child care programming which views children, educators and families as competent, capable of complex thinking, and rich in potential.
 In order to ensure high quality experiences that result in positive outcomes for a child related to learning, development, health and well-being, our program is guided by 'How does Learning Happen?
 Ontario's Pedagogy for the Early Years (2014)' (HDLH), and the associated regulations.
 The programs goals and expectations integrate the six guiding principles of 'Early Learning for Every Child Today' (ELECT) with a focus on child-centered, exploratory, and play-based learning.